Unrepl/unrepl/README.md

 The hello map may also have a `:session` key which is just an identifier (any type) allowing a client to recognize a session it has already visited (e.g. when getting a `:unrepl/hello` after a `:bye`).

 The hello map may also have a `:about` key mapped to a map.
-The intent of the `:about:` map is to contain information about the REPL implementation, supported language, running environment (VM, OS etc.).
+The intent of the `:about` map is to contain information about the REPL implementation, supported language, running environment (VM, OS etc.).

 #### `:bye`